 Interest and Other Income: Interest and other income represents revenue generated outside of our reportable segments.
-Interest and other income decreased by 96.9% for the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The decrease was primarily due to interest earned on the proceeds from the 2019 Asset Sales received during the year ended December 31, 2019 until the payment of the Special Dividend in August 2019, as well as interest earned during the fourth quarter of 2019 on the funds used for the tender offer that resulted in our purchase of 2,693,580 shares of Series L Preferred Stock in 2019 (the "Series L Tender Offer").
+Interest and other income decreased by \$103,000 for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+The decrease is due to higher cash average balances in our interest bearing accounts during the year ended December 31, 2020 as compared to the year ended December 31, 2021.